 Controlled crosses between plants from the same ecotype were made, and were grown out in Salina.

-In hopes of conserving 39 unique silphium ecotypes and testing the civic science method, the Silphium Ecotype Conservation civic science community was formed.
+2020 In hopes of conserving 39 unique silphium ecotypes and testing the civic science method, the Silphium Ecotype Conservation civic science community was formed.
 39 participants in 22 states planted various ecotypes.
-Plants were established this year and no seed was produced.